LinkSake/metwo/README.md

 ## Known issues/todo list

-1. Right now i only list one RSS for the entire blog.
-I don't think it even works on the spanish side of things.
-Ideally there will be a link to a feed for each section.
+1. Right now we only list the RSS for the "archive", it's probably a good idea to have per term.

-2. Add the Mastadon stuff to get verified on it.

-3. Add favicon.
+2. Add favicon.

-4. Migrate content from the old blog + translate + add the new stuff (𖦹﹏𖦹;).
+3. Migrate content from the old blog + translate + add the new stuff (𖦹﹏𖦹;).

-5. Add GH Action to deploy it.

-6. Change domain records and anything else to make this the actual webpage.
+4. Change domain records and anything else to make this the actual webpage.

-7. I promise i had another important thing to add but i don't remember •ᴖ•.
+5. I promise i had another important thing to add but i don't remember •ᴖ•.